 Even as a hobbyist seamstress, I take my quality garments to another trusted streamstress who adjusts my garments to my needs at the time.

-You can always do a quick Google search for local steamstresses and tailors in your area; however, I find that referrals from others are always better.
-Make sure your cloths are going into good, affordable hands.
+You can always do a quick Google search for local seamstresses and tailors in your area; however, I find that referrals from others are always better.
+Make sure your clothes are going into good, affordable hands.

 4. Thrift from reputable places

 My first time shopping consignment was a few years ago.
 I did it on a whim but actually left with some quality pieces for less.
 Though it’s not my go-to, I’ve been able to find several quality pieces that haven’t broken the bank.

 Outside of shopping the clearance & sales racks, I’ve recently began thrifting.
 Now, this isn’t thrifting in the traditional sense.
 Instead of heading to a Goodwill or other donation center, I’ve sought out online and local consignment shops.

 I shared a few items on social media that I purchased from a friend’s Facebook consignment shop.
 Because I know that her pieces are quality and that she takes care of them, I had no qualms with purchasing her new or gently worn items.